cnio-bu/bollito/README.md

 * Number of significant components based on the elbow plot or JackStraw analysis obtained in previous steps.
 * Number of neighbours (*k*) used to generate the KNN graph (optional).
 * Resolutions to be used in the community detection method.

+> NOTE: the best resolution obtained should be specified in the configuration file, since it is used in posterior effects.

 ### 6. Differential expression analysis.